 You simply add Vitamin C to the water you intend to put in your aquarium and it will neutralize the chlorine in it.
 The right dose to remove chlorine from water is one teaspoon of Vitamin C containing ascorbic acid per 1 gallon of water.

-Note, the use of Vitamin C can affect the pH of the water, so consult the experts at your pet store for your tank.
+Note, that the use of Vitamin C can affect the pH of the water, so consult the experts at your pet store for your tank.

 Use bottled water